shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter4.md

 ![](PersianHIG-EN-Main44_html_799d9f99.png)

-\
-\

-1.  **If you show only one ruler, decide the direction of the ruler based on document or section direction and not the paragraph direction.
+**Guideline 1: If you show only one ruler, decide the direction of the ruler based on document or section direction and not the paragraph direction.
 If you display two rulers one for column and another for page, then you may flip the zero point of the column ruler according to the direction of the active paragraph.**

-\
-\

-As you can see multiple directionalities can be involved in a single document: Document direction (or the binding side), sectionTP^[^1^](#sdfootnote1sym)^PT direction (indicating column layout direction), paragraph direction and string (text run) direction.
+As you can see multiple directionalities can be involved in a single document: Document direction (or the binding side), section[1][1] direction (indicating column layout direction), paragraph direction and string (text run) direction.
 All of the above directions should be distinctly visualized in the GUI and should be easy to specify and change.
 For example, putting a thicker edge on the binding side of the paper can help user realize the binding direction.

 The default direction for all of the above directions in the Persian/Iran locale is right-to-left.

-2.  **In addition to the direction of the text run and paragraph, the other directions of the document including column and binding directions should be easy to determine and change.**
+**Guideline 2: In addition to the direction of the text run and paragraph, the other directions of the document including column and binding directions should be easy to determine and change.**

-3.  **Default section (column) direction is the same as document (binding) direction and the default paragraph direction is the same as section direction.**
+**Guideline 3: Default section (column) direction is the same as document (binding) direction and the default paragraph direction is the same as section direction.**

-\
-\
+   [1]: A section is a part of document where the layout is similar (same column setup and header/footer, etc).

-### 1.2.Icons and Images {.western dir="LTR"}
+### 4.2.
+Icons and Images

 Extensive use of images, symbols and icons is one of the characteristics of graphical user interfaces.
 The correct use of these elements helps in making the interface easier to understand and more elegant.
 Some developers tend to think that images, symbols and icons are automatically international and do not need localization, but this is not always the case.